dickosmad/insta_clone_from_scrimba/README.md

-### insta_clone_from_scrimba
+## Build  Insta_clone
 * All the code on Master Branch
-An instagram clone using Firebase, React , React Context for state management
+### An instagram clone using Firebase, React , React Context for state management